Design E-commerce Packaging for Safe Delivery and Better Customer Experience

 1. Why E-commerce Packaging Matters

-E-commerce packaging impacts multiple aspects of your business:
+E-commerce packaging impacts multiple aspects of your business:- product safety during transit

 - shipping cost (volumetric weight)